snotskie/ttrpg/md/index.md

 ### Setting Out
 <!-- _class: rules -->

-You and your fellow players may propose plans that could direct how you set out on a series of scenes, sessions, or whole campaigns.
+You and your fellow players may propose plans that could direct how you set out on a series of scenes, sessions, or whole campaign.
 When you do, the GM may ask for a set of rolls similar to a group long action.

 Each roll in this group long action will correspond to a different necessary step of your group's plans.
 Then, based on the results, the GM may provide different amounts or types of information to set you off on your "quest," representing your group's capabilities at planning and preparation.